 Package Size Discrepancies

 Sometimes there are discrepancies among the drug compendia on different methods/policies for defining package size.
 This can result in billing and adjudication errors.
 NCPDP’s WG2 compiled a list of NDCs with package size discrepancies across the compendia, reviewed and aligned them with the billing unit standard.
 WG2 continues to review package size discrepancies brought to its attention.
-Please send package size discrepancies to Terry Fortin at email@example.com.
+Please send package size discrepancies to Sandra Garnand at firstname.lastname@example.org.